+The addition of new tolling systems on existing toll-free interstate highways is generally prohibited by federal law.
 However, the reinstitution of tolls, if ultimately approved by the State Legislature, would be enabled by the state's current designation as one of thirteen states in the Federal Highway Administration's (FHWA) Value Pricing Pilot Program (VPPP).
 This program requires the use of variable tolls by time of day, basically meaning higher rates during morning and evening peak hours to mitigate traffic congestion by: 1) encouraging drivers who do not need to travel during rush hours to shift to off-peak periods, 2) encouraging commuters to shift to alternate modes of travel such as car pools or transit, 3) encouraging drivers to combine or consolidate trips, which reduces traffic, and 4) encouraging drivers to choose alternative routes or alternate destinations.

-reduction of congestion, creating travel time savings along congested routes.
+One objective of tolling/congestion pricing on highways is the reduction of congestion, creating travel time savings along congested routes.
 Similarly, revenue would be dedicated to highway maintenance and improvements aimed at reducing congestion on the state's highway system.